theforeman/theforeman.org/plugins/index.md

   </ol>

   <p>
-    Some plugins (e.g. foreman_column_view) may also require configuration in <code>/etc/foreman/plugins/</code>, check for any .example files.
+    Some plugins (e.g. foreman_default_hostgroup) may also require configuration in <code>/etc/foreman/plugins/</code>, check for any .example files.
 Smart proxy plugins can be configured in <code>/etc/foreman-proxy/settings.d/</code>.
   </p>
 </div>